 Home Buyer Credit Report and FICO Score Basics

-A Home Buyer’s Credit and FICO Score determine if a buyer can get a loan.
+A home buyer credit report and FICO Score determines if a buyer can get a loan.
 On your credit report, there is a number that reflects your credit history.
 Each person’s credit report has a numerical rating between 200 and 850 called the FICO Score.
-The higher the FICO Score, the better the credit.
+The higher the score, the better the credit.

 Some Credit Unions and private institutions do not report to the Big 3 credit bureaus.
-The FICO Score is determined by the items listed below and an undisclosed formula by the Big 3 credit bureaus: Equifax, TransUnion, and Experian.
-Your FICO Score is not included in a free credit report.
+A FICO Score is calculated using the items listed below and an undisclosed formula.
+The Big 3 credit bureaus: Equifax, TransUnion, and Experian, devised a system that judges people’s credit fairly.

 What Determines Your FICO Score: